woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 This was a long post because I know I'm advocating for a lot of things that should rightfully make you go "hmmmmm."
 But let's recap.

-Continue to avoid inheritance for highly dynamic runtime behavior, code reuse, and anything else you know it's bad at.
+Continue to avoid inheritance for highly dynamic runtime behavior, sharing code, and anything else you know it's bad at.

 Also continue to avoid ActiveRecord callbacks on base domain models.